Table of Contents

 Importance :

-This question allows you to map out the customer’s existing process in detail, helping you see where your solution might fit in.
+This question will help you map out the customer’s existing process in detail, helping you see where your solution might fit in.
 Understanding the entire process gives insights into bottlenecks, inefficiencies, or redundancies.

 Benefit :